janakhamis/python-challenge/README.md

 # Files:
   - main.py: The python script that performs the analysis and outputs the results.
-  - Resources/election_data.csv: The datasset containing the financial records.
+  - Resources/election_data.csv: The dataset containing the financial records.
   - Analysis/election_analysis.txt: The text file where the results are stored.

 # Output:
 The result of the PyPoll script shows the "Total Votes", "Candidates's Names", each candidates percentage and vote count, and the winner of the election.
-The result is printed to the terminal and stored as a text file in the Analysis folder.
+The result is printed to the terminal and stored as a text file (election_analysis.txt) in the Analysis folder.

 #How to Run
   1. Clone the repository: